pharo-open-documentation/pharo-wiki/General/Playground.md

 ### Profile it
 Profiles the code with the Pharo profile tool which shows how much time is spent for each message sent.
 ### Code search
-offers several options provided by System Browser, such as browsing the source code of an expression, searching for senders and implementors, and so on.
+Offers several options provided by System Browser, such as browsing the source code of an expression, searching for senders and implementors, and so on.

 You can also use the playground for typing any text that you would like to remember, such as to-do lists or instructions for anyone who will use your image.